koycarraway/wireframe-registry-template/README.md

 # Wireframe Kit - Registry

-A shadcn/ui registry for wireframe-styled UI components designed for fleet management applications.
+A shadcn/ui registry for wireframe-styled UI components with bold 2px borders and flat shadows.

 ## 🎨 Features